arifbalik/ARPC/README.md

 # ARPC
-ARPC is a fast, very simple, and easy-to-use RPC implementation in C. It is intended to use in small embedded systems.
+ARPC is a fast, very simple, and easy-to-use RPC implementation in C. It is intended to be used in small embedded systems.

 ## How Does It Work?